Marketing your business can be a completely overwhelming task. What do you do? Where do you start? What’s the best use of your time?

 Once you have a reasonable understanding of your target market (this will improve over time the more you think about it and get to know your market), the next step is to consider the experience they want to have.

 If you’re trying to sell a punk leather jacket and your store is bright, filled with soft toys, rainbows and unicorns, there’s going to be brand inconsistency.
-On one hand you’re offering a punk leather jacket, and on the other your brand is displaying that your business values bright, colourful, and perhaps a childish feel.
+On one hand you’re offering a punk leather jacket, and on the other your brand is displaying that your business values bright, colorful, and perhaps a childish feel.

 That’s not to say these things can’t be mixed.
 In some cases, elements of both can be introduced as a form of innovation.
 What the example demonstrates is that the experience you’re trying to give your customer makes a significant difference, and getting that experience right is key.